jolim/resource_concern/README.md

 end
 ```
-To make it work with the resource, you need to
+To make it work with the resource, you need to define the owner of the object.
 ```
 alias :owner, :whatever_the_owner_is
 ```